 It was an amphibious army vehicle inspired by American Ford GPA.

 GAZ 19 with an estate type hard top body had two windows on each side and two-wheel drive.
-It was built for use by the post office, but it
+It was built for use by the post office, but it remained a prototype only.

-police car with a hard top and built in prison cell, etc. For
+There were also many other modifications built for special duties: radio station, fire engine, street sweeper, crane, anti-tank rocket gun and even a police car with a hard top and built in prison cell, etc.

 UAZ-450, the ambulance UAZ-450A and the pick-up truck UAZ-450D.